Gender Pay Gap report

 This is the Council's fifth annual report on the differences in pay between female and male Council employees.
 As well as publication on this website it has also been made available to all Council employees and workers.

-It is also included in the Government Gender Pay Gap website with the reports of other public and private sector employers.
+It is also included at GOV.UK - View gender pay gap information with the reports of other public and private sector employers.